GabMartino/TransformerForDummies/README.md

 # TransformerForDummies

-I found that some important details of the Transformer implementation were are not totally clear and I needed to search for other implementation or to explanation of these details.
-For this reason, I decided to report here the most important doubts that I had hoping that could some new people entering in this field!
+I found that some important details of the Transformer implementation were are not totally clear and I needed to search for other implementation or explanations of these details.

+For this reason, I decided to report clarifications for the most important doubts that I had, hoping that this could help some new people entering in this field!

-The explainations assume a basic knowledge of the transformer models (e.g. Encoder-Decoder architecture, Multi-Head Attention Mechanism, ...), avoiding to create a redundant repository over millions already present on the web, and focusing mainly on the ambiguities.
+The explainations assume a basic knowledge of the transformer models (e.g. Encoder-Decoder architecture, Multi-Head Attention Mechanism, tokenization, etc.), avoiding to create a redundant repository over millions already present on the web, and focusing mainly on the ambiguities.

 ## The Architecture: Questions